G7 has sent ‘very clear united message to Putin’ over Ukraine, says Truss

 Liz Truss was speaking after meeting counterparts at the two-day G7 summit of foreign ministers from leading democratic nations in Liverpool.

-The West and its allies are “united” in threatening “massive consequences” for any Russian invasion of neighbouring Ukraine the Foreign Secretary has said.
+The west and its allies are “united” in threatening “massive consequences” for any Russian invasion of neighbouring Ukraine the Foreign Secretary has said.

 Liz Truss, speaking to reporters at a press conference, also took aim at Iran and China after meeting in Liverpool with counterparts at the two-day G7 summit of foreign ministers from leading democratic nations.